The SOX & TFA Retaliation Case

 • Avoiding the July 1 deposit and arbitration inconsistencies

-This positions DRVM as if the Taxpayer First Act does not apply, despite the case being litigated under that statute.
+This positions DRVM as if the TFA & SOX does not apply, despite the case being litigated under that statute.

 Minimize the timeline, narrow the scope, and ignore the statutory trigger date.